 Best for: People who travel often.
 To out-earn that $695 annual fee for this card, you’ll need to travel a lot, and be able to pay off your balance in full each month.
 But if you meet those qualifications, this card does come with some serious perks.

-- Rewards: Earn three points per dollar spent on the first $150,000 in combined purchases on travel; shipping; internet, cable and phone services; and advertising purchases with social media sites and search engines.
-Also earn an unlimited one point per dollar spent on all other purchases.
-Points are worth 25% more when you redeem them through Chase Unlimited Rewards.
+- Rewards: Earn 3 points per dollar spent on the first $150,000 in combined purchases on travel; shipping; internet, cable and phone services; and advertising purchases with social media sites and search engines.
+Also earn an unlimited 1 point per dollar spent on all other purchases.
+Points are worth 25% more when you redeem them through Chase Ultimate Rewards®.